Culture of the Southern United States: Hispanics

-A sizable fraction of the Southern population is also made of Hispanic Americans, especially immigrants from Central American countries which border on the US's southernmost states.
-The Hispanic population of the South has expanded considerably in recent years, both due to natural population growth and immigration.
-It is concentrated mainly in the Southern states of Texas and Florida, due to their proximity to Latin America.

-Over the past half-century, numerous Latinos have migrated to the American South from Latin America, most notably in the cases of Texas and Florida.
-Urban areas such as Atlanta, New Orleans, Charlotte and Nashville have seen a major increase in Latino immigrants since the 1990s.
+A sizable and growing fraction of the Southern population is Hispanic Americans, especially immigrants from Latin America countries and particularly in Texas and Florida.
+The Hispanic population of the South has expanded considerably in recent years, due both to natural population growth and immigration over the past half-century.
+Urban areas such as Atlanta, New Orleans, Charlotte, and Nashville have seen a major increase in Latino immigrants since the 1990s.
 Factory and agribusiness jobs have also attracted Mexican and Latin American workers to more rural regions of the South.